awesomebytes/rosparam_handler/doc/HowToImportFromAnotherParamsFile.md

 ```

 You just need to call `initialize_from_file(ros_package_name, File.params)`.
 Note that it will overwrite all params.
 Should be called at the start (that's why it's called initialize).

+You have the optional parameter `relative_path` in case you store your .params file somewhere else than in the `/cfg/` folder.